fractalexperience/xbrl/README.md

 ### How to Use

 #### Example 1: SEC Filings with iXBRL following US -GAAP

+- Actually this repo is not intended to work with SEC filings.
+- Refer to another repo https://github.com/reeyarn/sec_xbrl for extracting financial statement data from SEC filings.
+- Nevertheless, the following example shows how to use the `openesef` package to parse Apple Form 10-K from SEC EDGAR.

 ```python
 from openesef.base.pool import Pool
 import requests